goliothlabs/golioth-rs/README.md

 ## Bootloader

+Most nRF9160 devices come loaded with the MCUBoot bootloader.
+Using this repo will overwrite MCUBoot.
+MCUBoot will need to be replaced before going back to the Nordic SDK.
+The easiest way to restore it is to flash a binary that includes the MCUBoot in it.
+MCUBoot is not needed for this repo.

 You will need to flash a Secure Partition Manager (SPM) onto the nRF9160.
 For quickstart, an SPM is included in this repo.
 Embassy can run in secure mode on the nRF9160; however, the modem library must operate in non-secure (NS) mode which means we need the SPM to transition into NS mode.
 This will jump to `0x50000` on boot, which is where the rust binary will be located.